 The Migration Wizard appears.

-Click the folder icon to specify the .bak file to use for restoring Server configuration.
+Next to the Backup file location box, click the folder icon to specify the .bak file to use.

 Click Next.
 The EFT Server Migration Wizard dialog box appears.

 Provide the administrator login credentials for the configuration being restored, and then click OK.
 (You can use the EFT administrator credentials, Windows Authentication, or the currently logged on user's credentials.)

 After you click OK, the path to the backup file appears in the Backup file location box.
 The Selected Archive Details area displays the date the backup was made and the username that created the backup, if it was a manual backup, or "Automatic Recurring Backup" if it was an Event Rule-created backup.
 Click Next.
 The Restore Options page appears.

 Select the Restore node-specific data check box to restore data that is specific to that node (i.e., listening IP address, DMZ Gateway settings, registration).

 Select the Restore cluster-shared data check box to restore data that is shared amongst the cluster.
 When this check box is selected, the Recreate the entire folder structure check box is also selected.
 Clear that check box if you do not want to recreate the folder structure.

 When the restore process begins, other nodes stop with -1 error.
 This triggers them to be restarted by Windows Service Manager, at which point those other nodes will wait for restore operation to complete.
 Once the restore has completed on one of the nodes, the other nodes that had been waiting will proceed with loading configuration.
 After the restore completes, the node that did restore also restarts in the same way.
 Thus, all nodes in the cluster have restarted with restored configuration up-and-running.

 Automatic Restore—Automatic Restore prompts only when the wizard encounters discrepancies or problems with restoring.
 Automatic Restore is the default setting.
 In automatic mode, you are not prompted to verify settings or allowed to change them.